borgbackup/borg/docs/deployment/pull-backup.rst

    borg-client:~$ borg create ssh://borg-server/path/to/repo::archive /path_to_backup

-When creating a backup should be scheduled or otherwise automated, the interactive ssh session may seem inappropriate.
+When automating backup creation, the interactive ssh session may seem inappropriate.
 An alternative way of creating a backup may be the following command::